 Caves © Allie_Caulfield

-Formed 890 thousand years ago, the São Vicente Caves are among the first caves of volcanic origin to be opened to the public in Portugal.
-The caves were formed by a volcanic eruption, which occurred in Paul da Serra.
-The outer part of the lava that was exposed to lower temperatures, solidified rapidly while the inside remained liquid with lots of gases, forming a series of lava tubes.
+Formed 890,000 years ago, the São Vicente Caves are among the first caves of volcanic origin to be opened to the public in Portugal.
+The caves were formed by a volcanic eruption which occurred in Paul da Serra.
+The outer part of the lava that was exposed to lower temperatures solidified rapidly while the inside remained liquid with lots of gases, forming a series of lava tubes.

-The caves were first reported in 1885 by locals, and opened to the public on October 1st, 1996.
-At the end of the tour, visitors may access the Volcano Centre, a pavilion offering a range of educational and entertaining audio-visual displays that recreate the geological evolution of the caves, the eruption of a volcano and even a simulation of the birth of the Madeira Islands.
+The caves were first reported in 1885 by locals and opened to the public on October 1st, 1996.
+At the end of the tour, visitors may access the Volcano Centre, a pavilion offering a range of educational and entertaining audio-visual displays.
+They recreate the geological evolution of the caves and the eruption of a volcano.
+They also simulate the birth of the Madeira Islands.